atomisthq/docs/docs/index.md

 ---

-## What's next?
+## What next?

+-   If you're new to Atomist, visit the [Atomist web site][www] to learn more about Atomist and how we can help you and your team deliver better software faster.

-If you're new to Atomist, go to the [setup][] page to get Atomist installed in your Slack team, authorized in GitHub, and connected to your continuous integration system.
+-   If you want to get started using Atomist, go to the [setup][] page to get Atomist installed in your Slack team, authorized in GitHub, and connected to your continuous integration system.

-If you already are using Atomist and are interested in writing your own automations, go to the [automation overview][auto-over] to learn how to create and run your own automations.
+-   If you already are using Atomist and are interested in writing your own automations, go to the [automation overview][auto-over] to learn how to create and run your own automations.

-[setup]: setup/index.md (Atomist Setup)
+[setup]: user/index.md (Atomist Setup)
-[auto-over]: automations/index.md (Atomist Automations)
+[auto-over]: developer/index.md (Atomist Automations)